 This is because of an anti-immigrant Canadian law.
 There is more detailed information about this law here: http://ccrweb.ca/en/safe-third-country

 Who counts as a “family member” and having “legal status” is complicated.
 Also, keep in mind that you have to prove it (providing contact information of the family member, proof of your relationship to them, proof of their legal status in Canada, and proof that they are currently in Canada).
 You can find more information about this here.
 In addition, it is a good idea to consult a Canadian immigration lawyer before trying, to make sure that you fit into this exception.

-Some reasons that people may not be allowed to make a refugee claim are: (a) they have refugee status in another country they can return to; or (b) they already made a refugee claim in Canada and they were not allowed to make one, or it was refused or abandoned, etc.; or (c) they are considered ‘inadmissible’ (for example, as a security threat or having been convicted of serious crimes (i.e. carrying a maximum sentence of ten years in Canada)).
+Some reasons that people may not be allowed to make a refugee claim are: (a) they have already made a refugee claim in the United States, England, Austrialia or New Zealand, whether or not the claim was already heard; or (b) they have refugee status in another country they can return to; or (c) they already made a refugee claim in Canada and they were not allowed to make one, or it was refused or abandoned, etc.; or (d) they are considered ‘inadmissible’ (for example, as a security threat or having been convicted of serious crimes (i.e. carrying a maximum sentence of ten years in Canada)).